ClaudiaBrauer/WALRUS/documentation/README.md

 **Our peer-reviewed work**

-WALRUS and its first applications have been published in two peer reviewed, open access, scientific journals:
 - C. C. Brauer, A. J. Teuling, P. J. J. F. Torfs, R. Uijlenhoet, 2014a.
 The Wageningen Lowland Runoff Simulator (WALRUS): a lumped rainfall-runoff model for catchments with shallow groundwater, Geoscientific Model Development, 7, 2313-2332,